The Bankrate promise

 How does indexed life insurance work?

 The main thing that makes indexed life insurance different from other policies is that the cash value is tied to stock market performance.
-Your insurance company invests the money in your cash account, which allows it to earn interest and grow overtime.
-Once your cash balance reaches a certain point, you can use that money to cover your premium, rather than paying out-of-pocket.
+Your insurance company invests the money in your cash account, which allows it to earn interest and grow over time.
+Once your cash balance reaches a certain point, you can use that money to cover your premium rather than paying out of pocket.

 Who needs indexed life insurance?

 |High potential for cash value growth

 |Can use cash value to pay your premium

 How much does indexed life insurance cost?

-How do you get indexed life insurance?
+How to get indexed life insurance

 - Take the medical exam: The next step will be to speak with an underwriter about your medical history and schedule your medical exam.
-During the exam, a medical professional will take your vitals, screen for illnesses and ask you about your lifestyle.
+During the exam, a medical professional will likely take your vitals, screen for illnesses and ask you about your lifestyle.